 This month’s daring cook challenge was cornmeal themed and hosted by Rachel from Pizzarossa.
 There was no mandatory recipe or technique, just to incorporate cornmeal somehow into the meal.
 Another first for me.
 I had never before cooked with cornmeal before and the closest I came to this was when I made tamales for a previous challenge using corn flour.
 I did at first try to see if cornflour and cornmeal are the same thing – since now I have a 5 pound bag of cornflour waiting around for a tamale party to come my way.
 Unfortunately the two are not interchangeable – the corn meal is not as fine as the corn flour and is more gritty, adding a completely different texture to dishes.
 So I did indeed have to purchase some corn meal.

-Well I was going for polenta rounds top with a roasted vegetable medley but instead settled for polenta pooridge with the roasted veggies.
+Well I was going for polenta rounds top with a roasted vegetable medley but instead settled for polenta with roasted vegetables.

 The verdict?
-Jury is still out.
-The vegetables?
+YUM The vegetables?
 Delicious – absolutely amazing, smokey full of flavors – I just wanted to eat those solo.
-The polenta?
-I’m not so sure I’m a polenta fan.
-It’s not that I didn’t like it, but I can’t say that I loved it.
+The polenta- super creamy and dreamy, definitely a porridge like consistency but in a good way.

 What are your experiences with polenta?
 Love it or hate it?
 Any cooking tips?

-So if you’re a polenta nut and looking for some new vegetarian meals you’re going to love this recipe but if you’re not a fan, just make the roasted veggies themselves.
+So if you’re a polenta nut and looking for some new vegetarian meals you’re going to love this polenta with roasted vegetables recipe.

 - 2 2/3 cups water